 Uterine fibroids are benign (non-cancerous) growths that form inside, outside or in the wall of the uterus.
-They are most often seen in women between the ages of 30-40, but can occur at any age.
-Uterine fibroids are the most common form of benign tumor in women and indication for hysterectomies.
-In one study of women in the United States, researchers found that 70% to 80% of women had uterine fibroids by the age of 50 (Baird DD, et al, AJOG, 2003 Jan;188(1):100-7).
+They are most often seen in women between the ages of 30-40 but can occur at any age.
+Uterine fibroids are the most common pelvic growth affecting around 20 percent of all women by age 59.
+Uterine fibroids are the leading cause of infertility.

 Some common symptoms associated with uterine fibroids include heavy menstrual bleeding, painful periods, vaginal bleeding at times other than menstruation, anemia, pain in the abdomen or lower back, pain during sex, difficulty urinating or frequent urination, constipation, rectal pain or difficulty getting pregnant.

 In collaboration with AbbVie, Neurocrine Biosciences is investigating a treatment for uterine fibroids.
 AbbVie is responsible for all development, marketing and commercialization of the treatment.